Welcome to Child Nutrition Services!

 * Whole grain products

-As food costs continue to rise, it is necessary for us to increase our full-price meals to $2.50 at all K-8 sites and
+As food costs continue to rise, it is necessary for us to increase our full-price meals to $2.60 at all

 Good Nutrition And Learning Go Hand In Hand.